 To have goals is a beautiful, happy thing.
 We all have goals, even if we aren’t aware of them, regardless of how small they are.
 Just setting a few goals is sometimes enough to make you feel happy.

-Some people get so obsessed with achieving their goals, they end up making their goals the center of their happiness.
-Eventually, when they reach their goals, the happiness they find isn’t as much as they had expected it to be.
+Some people get so obsessed with achieving the goals that they end up making their goals the center of their happiness.
+Eventually, when they reach their goals, the joy they find isn’t as much as they had expected it to be.

 Genuine happiness comes from within, not from material, superficial things.
 And focusing your whole life on achieving your goals could be making yourself run after a butterfly you can’t catch.
 If you want to find happiness, you shouldn’t get obsessed with your goals, as obsession comes with a handful of negative features.